CouchCMS/Documentation/src/contents/concepts/cloaked-links.md

 # Cloaked Links

-Sometimes it is required to conceal the real location of a file while still allowing people to access it.<br/>
+Sometimes it is required to conceal the real location of a file while still allowing people to access it.
 This file, for example, could be a digital product that resides on your server.
-After someone has made the neccessary payment, you'd want to provide him access to this file without disclosing the file's real location to him.<br/>
+After someone has made the neccessary payment, you'd want to provide him access to this file without disclosing the file's real location to him.
 In such cases, you'd additionaly also wish to make this access temporary i.e. the link provided to the user should be valid for only a limited period of time.

 A similar requirement is as follows - You have a eBay affiliate website which lists several eBay products.
 A visitor upon clicking a product link is redirected to the eBay site.
 However, you do not wish the links displayed on your website to reveal to anyone, prima-fascie, that they'll lead to eBay.